GreenAI-Uppa/GreenAI-Uppa.github.io/past_seminars_events.md

 <details>
   <summary style="cursor: pointer">
-    <b>&#8226; May, 16th 2022 - Youen Chéné</b>, Founder of Webvert, Web site repair and decarbonization.
-State of the art and limits of the measurement of the footprint of a website.
+    <b>&#8226; May, 16th 2022 - Youen Chéné, Founder of Webvert, Web site repair and decarbonization.</b><br>State of the art and limits of the measurement of the footprint of a website.
   </summary>
   <p>
     <b>Abstract:</b>  In 2022, there is now multitude ways of measuring and evaluating the environmental impact of a website, such as modeling or measurement tools.
 They can each evaluate a different perimeter.
 How to find your way around and what are the current limits?